playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 #### When a param's value is empty (e.g `?myparam=`)

-Routes that define query string parameters of the types
+Routes that define query string parameters of the following types:

 * `UUID`, `Char`, `Double`, `Float`, `Long`, `Int` or `Boolean`
 * or their Java equivalents